Kristin Lätt: 2023 Season – back-to-back World Champion, the Grand Slam, and pursuit of more records

 Lätt began the 2023 pro season winning her first event at the Waco Annual Charity Open, coming back from 4 strokes down with 3 holes to play to win by 1 with a 30-foot wind putt on the final hole.
 Her historic streak of podium finishes ended at the Open at Austin on March 19, when she placed 5th following a tough final round.
 Her string of finishing no lower than 3rd place totaled 19 consecutive of the top tier tournaments from July 2021 through March 2023.
 She then went on to win three of her next five events, pro tour wins at the Music City Open and Blue Ridge Championship, and her second straight major win (third overall) at the PDGA Champions Cup.
 She finished 6th in her next event before returning to Europe for an extended break at the end of April.

 Lätt returned to play in the US in June, winning 3 of her next 5 pro tour events – Portland Open, Zoo Town Open, and Des Moines Challenge – before the pro tour headed to Europe.
 There, she won the PCS Open in Norway; the European Open in Finland, her second major of the year; and the European Championships in her home country of Estonia.
 She returned to the US for the opportunity to defend her title as the World Championships were held in Jeffersonville, Vermont.
 At the Worlds, she was dominant getting out to a big lead by shooting the best round of the tournament field the first two rounds.
 In a wire-to wire win, she led each round of the World Championships by no fewer than 4 strokes and won the tournament by 6.
 With that win Lätt became only the tenth woman ever with multiple World Championship titles, the first to successfully defend a World Championship title since Valarie Jenkins 2007–2009, the first woman to capture the first three majors of the year, and only the third woman to win four majors in a row, the first in more than 20 years.
 In mid-September, Lätt became the highest rated female player of all-time achieving a 999 rating, eclipsing Paige Pierce's mark of 996 set in 2021.
-At the US Women's Championships in September she became the first female pro open disc golfer to win the Grand Slam of all Major Tournaments in the same calendar year, winning by 3 strokes.
-This win was also her fifth consecutive Major win (going back to the 2022 Worlds), making her the first woman ever to accomplish 5 in a row.
+At the US Women's Championships in September she became the first female pro open disc golfer to win the Grand Slam of all four Major Tournaments in the same calendar year, winning by 3 strokes.
+This win was also her fifth consecutive Major win (going back to the 2022 Worlds), making her the first woman to accomplish 5 in a row in over 20 years.
 Throughout the 2023 singles season, Lätt won 12 of her 19 singles events on the year, placing 2nd four times, and once in 4th, once 5th, and once 6th.